missmatsuko/matsuko.ca/src/data/blog/2021-goals.md

 **Progress**
 - Still not eating Twix!
 - Found the split challenge to intense, so started using [movr](https://movewithmovr.com/) and am aiming to get 1 5-minute movr mini done most days.
+- Started online therapy sessions every 2 weeks with a registered counsellor.

 ## Foster creativity